 - (1) Conformity assessment bodies ensure the confidentiality of the information obtained in the course of their activities.
-This obligation of the employees and mandataries of conformity assessment bodies will remain in force after termination of a contract made with the conformity assessment body. - (2) The confidentiality requirement will apply if the market supervision authority requests information about conformity assessment while performing its tasks.
+This obligation of the employees and mandataries of conformity assessment bodies remains in force after termination of a contract made with the conformity assessment body. - (2) The confidentiality requirement applies where the market supervision authority requests information about conformity assessment while performing its tasks.